 Sector specific benefits

-- Travel services, agricultural production, fisheries, mariculture, maintenance and repair of vessels, health, data processing, call center, financial brokerage services, technology development programs approved by Colciencias, maquila and education, offered by new businesses to be constituted, effectively installed and developed any of the above mentioned activities in the Archipelago of San Andres, Providencia and Santa Catalina from 1 January 2013 until 2017.
+- Travel services, agricultural production, fisheries, mariculture, maintenance and repair of vessels, health, data processing, call centers, financial brokerage services, technology development programs approved by Colciencias, maquila and education business, offered by new businesses that develop any of the above mentioned activities in the Archipelago of San Andres, Providencia and Santa Catalina from 1 January 2013 until 2017.

-- Hotel services provided in new hotels constructed between 2003 and December 31, 2017, for a period of 30 years.
+- Hotel services provided in new hotels built between 2003 and December 31, 2017, for a period of 30 years.

 - Hotel services provided in hotels remodeled and/or expanded until December 31, 2017, for a period of 30 years.